aniruddha17938/Digital-Clock/README.md

 # Digital-Clock
-HTML, CSS, JS project 6
+Digital Clock made using HTML, CSS, and Js